codeWithAmben/JPCS/README.md

 - ✅ PHPMailer setup

 **⚠️ Important**: Delete `test_email.php` in production!

 ---

+## 🛍️ Checkout & Orders

+This project now includes a functioning shopping cart and order management flow for JPCS.Mart.
+Below is a quick overview of what was added and how it works.

+- Cart: Client-side `localStorage`-based cart (key `jpcs_cart`).
+Products can be added from `pages/jpcsmart.php`.
+- Checkout: `pages/checkout.php` is the user-facing checkout page.
+It supports GCash payment (receipt upload) and Onsite payment for manual verification.
+- Order Storage: `database/orders.xml` (constant `DB_ORDERS`) stores orders.
+CRUD helpers (`getAllOrders`, `getOrderById`, `createOrder`, `updateOrder`) are available in `includes/db_helper.php`.
+- Order Status: Newly created orders have `payment_status = pending` and `status = processing`.
+Stock decrementation occurs only when payment is confirmed (admin marks as paid or webhook marks as paid).
+- Admin Controls: Admins can view and manage orders within `admin/orders.php` and change status using `admin/handle_order.php`.
+- GCash Integration: There's a webhook handler `handlers/gcash_webhook.php` that validates HMAC-signed payloads and marks orders as paid when verified.
+Configure `GCASH_WEBHOOK_SECRET` in your `.env` for secure signature verification.

+### Files Added/Updated
+- New pages: `pages/checkout.php`, `pages/order_success.php`, `pages/my_orders.php`
+- New handlers: `handlers/checkout.php`, `handlers/gcash_webhook.php`
+- Administration: `admin/orders.php`, `admin/handle_order.php` (for marking invoices paid/completed)
+- New CSS: `css/checkout.css` for checkout styles; `css/login.css` (login CSS was moved to a dedicated file and made responsive)
+- Database: `database/orders.xml` (orders) — the system will create this file automatically during initialization if it does not exist; you may also create it from a template if you prefer.

+### Notes for Deployment
+- GCash webhook requires a public HTTPS endpoint for the webhook URL and a configured `GCASH_WEBHOOK_SECRET` to validate the payload signature.
+- For Onsite payments, staff will verify and mark the order as paid from the admin interface.

+### Testing Checkout (Local)
+1. Create a product using `admin/products.php` with a stock > 0.
+2. Visit `pages/jpcsmart.php`, add the product to the cart, then go to `pages/checkout.php`.
+3. Choose `Onsite` (or upload a GCash receipt) and place the order.
+4. Verify the order appears in `admin/orders.php` (or in `pages/my_orders.php` for a member).
+5. If using GCash webhook, simulate a webhook using the `curl` example above.

+---
 | Registration Approvals | Review and approve applications |